python/cpython/Doc/howto/cporting.rst

 2.x's :func:`unicode` (``PyUnicode_*``).
 The old 8-bit string type has become
 :func:`bytes`.
 Python 2.6 and later provide a compatibility header, :file:`bytesobject.h`, mapping ``PyBytes`` names to ``PyString`` ones.
-For best interpolation with 3.0, :ctype:`PyUnicode` should be used for textual data and :ctype:`PyBytes` for binary data.
+For best compatibility with 3.0, :ctype:`PyUnicode` should be used for textual data and :ctype:`PyBytes` for binary data.
 It's also important to remember that :ctype:`PyBytes` and :ctype:`PyUnicode` in 3.0 are not interchangeable like :ctype:`PyString` and :ctype:`PyString` are in 2.x.
 The following example shows